michhar/azureml-keras-yolov3-custom/README.md

 ## Install prerequisite libraries

 Use the Python package manager to install the Azure ML SDK.
 Ensure using the intended `pip` (sometimes it's `pip3`).
+It is **strongly recommended** to use a virtual environment for this project as very specific versions of packages are used (<a href="https://docs.python.org/3/library/venv.html" target="_blank">Python virtual environments</a>).

 ```unix
 pip install azureml-sdk==1.5.0